Normalized Yamabe flow on manifolds with bounded geometry: Convergence of the

+In this last section, we will assume the manifold with bounded geometry $(M,g)$ to be the open interior of a compact manifold with boundary $\overline{M}$.
+This means there is a global defining function $x \in C^{\infty}(\overline{M})$ such that

-This last section presents the convergence of the $\mbox{CYF}^{+}$.
-The argument uses a compact embedding of (weighted) H\"older spaces, where the weight is defined in terms of the boundary defining function $x$ is extended to a smooth nowhere vanishing function on $M$.
+and $\di x \neq 0$ on $\partial \overline{M}$.
+In order to present the convergence of the $\mbox{CYF}^{+}$, we must use a compact embedding of (weighted) H\"older spaces, where the weight is defined in terms of the function $x$.

-\begin{defin} The weighted H\"older space $x^\gamma C^{k,\alpha}_\Phi(M)$ is defined as the space of functions $u= x^\gamma v$ with $v \in C^{k,\alpha}_\Phi(M)$ and the norm $\|u\|_{k,\alpha,\gamma} := \|v\|_{k,\alpha}$. \end{defin}
+\begin{defin} The weighted H\"older space $x^\gamma C^{k,\alpha}(M)$ is defined as the space of functions $u= x^\gamma v$ with $v \in C^{k,\alpha}(M)$ and the norm $\|u\|_{k,\alpha,\gamma} := \|v\|_{k,\alpha}$. \end{defin}